conda-incubator/setup-miniconda/README.md

   [thread](https://github.community/t5/GitHub-Actions/How-to-share-shell-profile-between-steps-or-how-to-use-nvm-rvm/td-p/33185).
-- Sh shells do not use `~/.profile` or `~/.bashrc` so these shells need to be explicitely declared as `shell: sh -l {0}` on steps that need to be properly activated.
+- Sh shells do not use `~/.profile` or `~/.bashrc` so these shells need to be explicitely declared as `shell: sh -l {0}` on steps that need to be properly activated (or use a default shell).
 This is because sh shells are executed with `sh -e {0}` thus ignoring updated on bash profile files made by `conda init bash`.
 See [Github Actions Documentation](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/workflow-syntax-for-github-actions#using-a-specific-shell).
-- Cmd shells do not run `Autorun` commands so these shells need to be explicitely declared as `shell: cmd /C call {0}` on steps that need to be properly activated.
+- Cmd shells do not run `Autorun` commands so these shells need to be explicitely declared as `shell: cmd /C call {0}` on steps that need to be properly activated (or use a default shell).
 This is because cmd shells are executed with `%ComSpec% /D /E:ON /V:OFF /S /C "CALL "{0}""` and the `/D` flag disabled execution of `Command Processor/Autorun` windows registry keys, which is what `conda init cmd.exe` sets.
 See